ftsiboe/USFarmSafetyNetLab/replications/crop_insurance_instruments/README.md

     -   <a href="#files-in-this-directory"
         id="toc-files-in-this-directory">Files in this directory</a>
     -   <a
-        href="#definitions-for-each-data-column-in-the-final_fcip_instruments-are-included-below"
-        id="toc-definitions-for-each-data-column-in-the-final_fcip_instruments-are-included-below">Definitions
+        href="#accessing-the-estimated-instrumental-variables-fcip-demand-in-r"
+        id="toc-accessing-the-estimated-instrumental-variables-fcip-demand-in-r">Accessing
+        the estimated instrumental variables fcip demand in R</a>
+    -   <a
+        href="#definitions-for-each-data-column-in-the-data-are-included-below"
+        id="toc-definitions-for-each-data-column-in-the-data-are-included-below">Definitions
-        for each data column in the final_fcip_instruments are included below</a>
+        for each data column in the data are included below</a>
     -   <a href="#-citation" id="toc--citation">📚 Citation</a>

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->